Browse by Medical Category

 We believe that each patient can significantly improve our knowledge of celiac disease and contribute toward understanding the factors that influence the development of this disease and factors that determine response to treatments.
 All of the physicians involved in the Celiac Disease Program actively participate in research programs aimed at understanding the underlying cause of celiac disease, with the goal of developing more effective treatment approaches.

 Dr. Ramnik Xavier, Chief of Gastroenterology, directs a research program that focuses on understanding the genetic basis of celiac disease based on genome-wide association studies.
 Dr. Xavier's research group actively collaborates with the lab of Dr. Cisca Wijmenga, a world leader in the genetics of celiac disease.
 In addition, Dr. Xavier works closely with Dr. Bana Jabri, a renowned immunologist who is working with Dr. Xavier to develop systems biology approaches to understanding the fundamental mechanisms underlying celiac disease.
-Many of these clinicians and researchers will be featured at the 15th International Celiac Disease Symposium, to be held in Chicago in September 2013.

 Dr. John Garber III, conducts a research program in intestinal epithelial biology with the goal of understanding factors that regulate the intestinal barrier both in the healthy state as well as in the setting of diseases such as celiac and inflammatory bowel disease.
 The integrity of the intestinal barrier is determined primarily by intercellular junctions, which also represent one of the primary pathways by which gluten gains access to the immune system.
 Despite the critical importance of intestinal junctions as a determinant of epithelial function, relatively little is known about the fundamental mechanisms that control the stability and responsiveness of junctions.
 Our lab is actively investigating the cellular constituents and mechanisms that function in intestinal junction assembly and turnover.